brian-liu-24/scikit-learn2/doc/modules/clustering.rst

 to the different clusters.
 For the class, the labels over the training data can be found in the ``labels_`` attribute.

-.. currentmodule:: sklearn.cluster
+.. currentmodule:: sklearn1.cluster

 .. topic:: Input data

     One important thing to note is that the algorithms implemented in this module can take different kinds of matrix as input.
 All the methods accept standard data matrices of shape ``[n_samples, n_features]``.
-    These can be obtained from the classes in the :mod:`sklearn.feature_extraction` module.
+    These can be obtained from the classes in the :mod:`sklearn1.feature_extraction` module.
 For :class:`AffinityPropagation`, :class:`SpectralClustering`
     and :class:`DBSCAN` one can also input similarity matrices of shape ``[n_samples, n_samples]``.
-These can be obtained from the functions in the :mod:`sklearn.metrics.pairwise` module.
+These can be obtained from the functions in the :mod:`sklearn1.metrics.pairwise` module.

 Overview of clustering methods
 ===============================